 - Ensure there is no break in medical coverage.

-- Send Notice of Change (Form 157), Worksheet for Computation of TANF/SNAP - Work Pays (Form 553J), and Attachment to Worksheet for Computation of Cash/SNAP (Form 553G), advising the customer of the persons who are ineligible for cash benefits and the reason for cancellation.
+- Send Notice of Decision (Form 360C), advising the customer of the persons who are ineligible for cash benefits and the reason for cancellation.

 Parent Liability at Intake